 Pretty much all hair dryers work the same.
 They dry your hair.
 So it is hard to really say why one hair dryer is better than the other.
 There is one feature on the Solia Hair Dryer that I absolutely love and that feature is the “cool lock” feature.
 While many hair dryers have this feature, on my previous hair dryer I had to continually press the cool air button to have the hair dryer blow cool air.
 On the Solia Hair Dryer you only have to press the cool lock button once and the hair dryer continues to blow cool air until you press it again.

 This is a great feature!
 I often switch to cool air when using the round brush to curl the ends of my hair, it is much more convenient to be able to set it to cool and have it continually blow cool air.
 The Solia Hair Dryer also comes with the concentrator that is a must when blowing your hair out straight.
 Without the concentrator, you end up with lots of fly-aways and often frizzy hair, or at least I do.
-The concentrator helps concentrate the flow of the air from the hair dryer to the spot you are trying to dry, instead of blowing your hair every which way.
+The concentrator helps concentrate the flow of the air from the to the spot you are trying to dry, instead of blowing your hair every which way.

 The Solia Hair Dryer is a ceramic ionic hair dryer and is very light.
 The lightness is another really nice feature.
 It makes it a little easier when it takes a little time to blow out your hair.
 Your arm doesn’t get as tired.
 Do you know what an ionic hair dryer is?
 Or what the difference is?
 Unlike standard hair dryers that dry out hair, ionic hair dryers work to break down the water molecules.